apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

   <name>fs.s3a.committer.require.uuid</name>
   <value>false</value>
   <description>
-    Should the committer fail to initialize if a unique ID isn't set in "spark.sql.sources.writeJobUUID" or fs.s3a.committer.staging.uuid
+    Require the committer fail to initialize if a unique ID is not set in "spark.sql.sources.writeJobUUID" or "fs.s3a.committer.uuid".
     This helps guarantee that unique IDs for jobs are being passed down in spark applications.